UK Nature and Environment

 1

-We are into September and the equinox is not so far away, so it is time for our seasonal banner competition.
+We are into December and the solstice is not so far away, so it is time for our seasonal banner competition.

 I’m not absolutely clear about the optimum dimensions etc for a banner, but the size and shape of the section that appears varies with the browser dimensions and appears differently again in the sidebar, so keep that in mind.
 Otherwise the larger the better.

-I’ll leave this post stickied until midnight on Sunday Sept 15th for submissions then put up a voting thread for the following 7 days with all the submissions that we have by then and then decide the winner.
-It'll basically be on upvotes, but I reserve the right to disqualify any ‘Naturey McNatureface’ ones or others that I really don’t think are suitable.
-The winner will become the banner until the winter solstice and the next competition, and obviously we’ll make it clear in the sidebar who should be credited for that banner.
+I’ll leave this post stickied until midnight on Sat Dec 14th for submissions then put up a voting thread for the following week with all the submissions that we have by then and then decide the winner on the 20th.
+It’ll basically be on upvotes, but I reserve the right to disqualify any ‘Naturey McNatureface’ ones or others that I really don’t think are suitable.
+The winner will become the banner until the spring equinox and the next competition, and obviously we’ll make it clear in the sidebar who should be credited for that banner.

 2